Awonder Liang: Career

-From July 8 to July 17, 2016, Liang participated in the U.S. Junior Closed Championship at the Chess Club and Scholastic Center of St. Louis, Missouri.
-Liang achieved a score of 6/9, for second place behind Jeffery Xiong, who won with a score of 6½/9.
+From July 8 to July 17, 2016, Liang participated in the U.S. Junior Closed Championship at the Saint Louis Chess Club.
+Liang achieved a score of 6/9, earning second place behind Jeffery Xiong, who won with a score of 6½/9.
 He won four games, drew four, and lost one game to Xiong.

-In May 2017, Liang earned his final two Grandmaster norms in back-to-back tournaments at the Spring Chess Classic in St. Louis (Group B) and the Chicago Open, with the latter won on May 29.
+In May 2017, Liang earned his final two Grandmaster norms in back-to-back tournaments at the Spring Chess Classic in St. Louis (Group B) and the Chicago Open.
 He won the former tournament with a score of 7½/9 and ended up getting 6½/9 at the latter tournament to share 5th to 9th place.
-At the time, he became the tenth youngest player ever to achieve the Grandmaster title in chess.
+At the time, he became the third youngest player in the US to achieve the Grandmaster title.
 On July 17, 2017, Liang won the US Junior Closed Championship with a score of 6½/9.
 This earned him a spot in the 2018 US Chess Championship.
+In October 2017, he also was invited to attend the first ever Jamaican International Chess Festival, winning for his team "Raging Rooks" and winning a prize.

+In October 2022, Liang was invited to play in the US Chess Championship as a wild card, finishing 7.5/13 tied for 3rd place, and qualifying to the 2023 Chess World Cup.
+In March 2023, Awonder led his UChicago B team to their second consecutive US Amateur Team North Championship.

+In December 2022, Liang tied for first place with Aram Hakobyan and Abhimanyu Mishra at the 2022 SPICE Cup.

+In April 2023, Liang reached the World Top 100 for the first time, with a FIDE rating of 2651.

+In May 2023, Liang tied for first place with Jianchao Zhou and Emilio Cordova at the 2023 Chicago Open.

+Liang qualified for the 2023 World Cup, where he defeated Alisher Karimov in the first round, but lost to Mustafa Yilmaz in the Rapid tiebreaks in the second round and was eliminated from the tournament.

+In July 2024, Liang won the 52nd World Open.

+In October 2024, Liang scored 5.5 points in the 2024 U.S. Chess Championship, scoring 3 wins, 5 draws, and 2 losses, combined with an unplayed game following Christopher Yoo's expulsion from the event.
+Liang tied for Second place in that tournament behind tournament winner Fabiano Caruana.

+Bughouse

+Liang is also an accomplished Bughouse chess player.
+With partner Jeffery Xiong, he won the Bughouse World Championship in 2021 and 2022.
+As of January 27, 2025, he was ranked #1 worldwide in Bughouse on chess.com, with a rating of 2928.